 Auto-Renewing Contracts (A.K.A.
 Reading the Fine Print): Most companies use one-year or two-year contracts for services like SEO or hosting.
 Some digital marketing companies will have clauses buried in the legal agreement stating the contract will automatically renew without written notice.
 Auto-renewals can be a massive headache if you have to pay for an extra year or two of a service you don’t want because you didn’t send a written notice before the term ends.

-At some point, adding confusing legal language and unexplainable fees to agreements became acceptable.
+Adding confusing legal language and unexplainable fees to agreements at some point became acceptable.
 Of course, every business has to monitor the numbers to maximize revenue.
 But more focus should be on retaining customers and expanding the product/services rather than deceiving people.